AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 Now that we understand overall activity at bike stations, we need to estimate the numbers of **Subscribers** and **Customers** at all stations, to taget appropriate marketing campaigns.
 Each station can serve as both the starting and ending point for a ride.
 To get a holistic picture of complete activity at every station, all the rides at a station, either starting or ending, need to be accounted for.
 In the original data, rides taken by subscribers and customers are listed with a start and end point.
 The rides at each station are aggregated separately and then summed up,  giving total rides (both starting and ending) at every station.

-The size of a circle represents the magnitude of activity at that station, and its color the type of most users.
+The size of a circle represents the magnitude of activity at that station, and its color the type of its majority users.

 <iframe seamless src="projects/Bike_Sharing_2020/leafMap.html" width="100%" height="700"></iframe>